First 100 days of the second Trump presidency

 Trump signed a record 26 executive actions on the first day of his second term.

 The first 100 days of the second Trump presidency began on January 20, 2025, the day Donald Trump was inaugurated as the 47th president of the United States.
 The first 100 days of a presidency took on symbolic significance during Franklin D. Roosevelt's first term in office, and the period is considered a benchmark to measure the early success of a president.
 The 100th day of Trump's second presidency was April 30, 2025.

 In his first 100 days, President Trump signed 143 executive orders, the most of any president in this period, 42 proclamations, 42 memorandums, the Laken Riley Act, a continuing appropriations act, and other pieces of legislation for Congress.
 Trump's extensive use of executive orders drew a mixed reception from both Republicans and Democrats.
 Some executive orders tested the limits of executive authority, and others faced immediate legal challenges.
-Major topics Trump focused on included immigration reform, deportations, applying tariffs on other countries, cutting federal spending, reducing the federal workforce, increasing executive authority, and implementing a non-interventionist foreign policy.
+Major topics on which Trump focused included immigration reform, deportations, applying tariffs on other countries, cutting federal spending, reducing the federal workforce, increasing executive authority, and implementing a non-interventionist foreign policy.

 Trump's return to office is concurrent with the Republican Party retaining its legislative majority in the House of Representatives and securing the Senate majority in the 2024 congressional elections, marking an overall government trifecta for the GOP for the first time since the 115th Congress in 2017 at the beginning of Trump's first presidency.